 Comforting Notion: The wind will take me where I need to go

-When I started to think about this project, the first room I conceived of was for my dad.
+When I started to think about The Comfort House Project, the first room I conceived of was for my dad.
 This isn't the first time I've represented him in my artwork.
-When I was in highschool I made this 5' tall coloured pencil drawing of him, crouching and extending his hand to the viewer, as if they--an adult--were still a small child.
+When I was in highschool I made this 5' tall coloured pencil drawing of him, crouching and extending his hand to the viewer, as if they—an adult—were still a small child.
 It's titled rather unimaginatively "Dad".
 I don't think poetry was really a part of my life at the time.

 It was meant to be a comforting image.
 Which makes me laugh becuase it feels like I have been making my way towards this work for 10 years or more.